openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 It is also possible to use the `scope` parameter to request one or more specific pre-defined Claim sets as defined in Section 5.4 of the OpenID Connect specification [@!OpenID].

 Note: The OP MUST NOT provide the RP with any data it did not request.
-However, the OP MAY at its discretion omit Claims from the response.
+However, the OP can at its discretion, omit Claims from the response.

 the example authorize call in this section will use the following unencoded example claims request parameter: